 Participating teams must be composed exclusively of students, at the undergraduate and at the graduate (Master’s) level.
 Every team must have no less than 3 members.
-Teams are strongly advised to have no more than 5 members.
+Teams are strongly advised to have no more than 5 members, although we will allow teams of up to 8 participants.
 Teams may be formed and projects may be developed as part of a software engineering course.
 Also, teams can be composed of students from different institutions and, in general, teams can work and collaborate from a distance [see For Software Engineering Instructors].

 Every team must designate 2 contact persons, to whom communications and inquiries will be addressed.
 One contact person must be a member of the team; the other may be another team member or a faculty person who is supervising the students (for example if the project is carried out in the context of a software engineering course).
 However, the faculty person cannot actively participate in the development of the project with the supervised team.

 Since SCORE is a Software Engineering contest, participating teams are required to undertake, at least partially, all aspects of the engineering process, including planning, requirements, design, implementation, and testing.
 Requirements should be described adequately (by traditional means or perhaps by means of user stories, use cases, and scenarios).
 The outcome of the design phase should be a document that at least describes the architecture model.
 Implementation must follow the principles of modern software engineering (this includes proper source code documentation).
 Testing must include unit testing, and possibly integration and acceptance testing.

 Projects may focus on some aspects of the process or system and devote more time and space to them in their reports, provided that no aspect is completely neglected, and all are documented.
 Project documentation must be entirely in English.
 Reports written in any other language will not be considered or evaluated.